-Consumer inflation expectations fell in June
+Consumer inflation expectations increased in August

 Unlock access to our Macroeconomics Reports, available to purchase individually or through a subscription for continued access to future releases.